Rednal Hill Junior School

 Our aim is to equip children with exciting and empowering experiences for them to draw upon both today and for the future ahead of them.
 Our science curriculum allow our children to build on our core values and we strive to ensure that these are met through a variety of learning experiences.

 At Rednal Hill Junior School we believe that, through the delivery of high quality science education, we can provide the foundations for understanding the world through the specific disciplines of biology, chemistry and physics.
 Science is constantly changing our lives and is vital to the world’s future prosperity.
 It is for this reason that we believe all pupils should be taught essential aspects of the knowledge, methods, processes and uses of science.
 Through building up a body of key foundation knowledge and concepts in the form of a continual curriculum, pupils are encouraged to predict and explore, allowing them to develop a sense of excitement and curiosity about natural phenomena.
-By imparting key knowledge and vocabulary children begin to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.
+By imparting key knowledge and vocabulary (see knowledge prompt cards at the foot of this page) children begin to understand how science can be used to explain what is occurring, predict how things will behave, and analyse causes.

 Science here is about developing children’s ideas allowing them to make sense of the world in which they live and begin to see the endless possibilities that lie ahead.
 Through our science curriculum we ensure that children are exposed to high quality teaching and learning experiences.
 Children at Rednal Hill are provided with opportunities outside of the classroom environment which allow them to experience science in the real world through educational visits and experts visits into school.